eberban/eberban/books/refgram/src/grammar/quotes.md

 pronounced the same way, as it will be considered to be the end of the quote, and remaining part will leak out of the quote.

-This whole block acts as a predicate with the definition `[tca man] is foreign text/arbitrary data with content: [content].`
+This whole block acts as a predicate with the definition `[E:tca man] is foreign text/arbitrary data with content: [content].`

 As the content may be unreadable for the speaker, they can use the single word